scsm-ua/kirtan-guide-en/songs/gaura-pahu-na-bhajiya-mainu.md

     adhane jatana kori dhana teyā-ginu āpana karama doṣe āpani ḍuvinu

-Although I am in need of Your wealth, I have en- deavoured to reject Your riches and instead I have dived into sinful material activity.
+Although I am in need of Your wealth, I have endeavoured to reject Your riches and instead I have dived into sinful material activity.

 #### 3

     sat-saṅga chāḍi koinu asate vilāsa
     te-kāraṇe lāgilo je karma-bandha-phāṅsa

 Avoiding the association of saintly persons, I have enjoyed sporting with materialistic people.
-For that rea- son I have become bound in the noose of fruitive activity and its reactions.
+For that reason I have become bound in the noose of fruitive activity and its reactions.

 #### 4